 Psychologist, Dr. Carl Jung helped us all understand that we are socialized in order to be effective, productive adults in our families and communities and then, to be ready to individuate by returning home to ourselves internally, claiming and living through our authentic self.
 While not everyone has this experience, the opportunity is present.
 The coach-client relationship process is the very best resource I have experienced for this journey toward individuation to be broadly available.
 The journey is one that liberates potential and affords the possibility for each person to contribute from full potency!

 Ultimately I recognize a change in my experience of the coach-client relationship, as I perceive reciprocal inspiration occurring.
-I engage through a deeper trust in client wholeness, capacity and resourcefulness.
+I engage through a deeper trust in client wholeness, capacity, and resourcefulness.
 Clients don’t need my expertise, my competence, my smarts or my adaptability.
 Clients crave my sovereignty.
-Clients expect for me, without necessarily knowing why, to create an environment that invites all of who they are to engage, explore and ultimately claim sovereignty in their own life.
-I invite you to reflect on the words, whole, capable and resourceful, noticing the assumptions, biases and beliefs that influence how you choose to coach.
+Clients expect me, without necessarily knowing why, to create an environment that invites all of who they are to engage, explore and ultimately claim sovereignty in their own life.
+I invite you to reflect on the words, whole, capable and resourceful, noticing the assumptions, biases, and beliefs that influence how you choose to coach.
 Notice the reciprocity that occurs as you expand your self-trust and client trust.